 Cleaning and sanitizing

 We could give you directions on how to clean and sanitize your belongings.
-However, it is our humble opinion that no one should clean up a sewage loss without the proper training, immunizations (hepatitis and tetanus), proper respirators and eye splash guards, etc. The healthiest and quickest way to cleaning and sanitizing your belongings is calling a professional!
+However, it is our humble opinion that no one should clean up a sewage loss without the proper training, immunizations (hepatitis and tetanus), proper respirators and eye splash guards, etc. The healthiest and quickest way to clean and sanitize your belongings is by calling a professional!

-Contact your utility company right away and have them shut off the gas and electricity.
+Contact your utility company immediately and have them shut off the gas and electricity.
 DO NOT turn on or sure any appliance or anything of the sort until checked by the gas company or you have consulted with the dealer or service company.
-This may be an annoyance, but it is a matter of safety since sewage contains combustible gasses that could put your health and life in danger if there is an explosion.
+This may be an annoyance, but it is a matter of safety since sewage contains combustible gasses that could put your health and life in danger if an explosion occurs.

 Clothing and bedding

 Again, anything affected by the sewage you should consider throwing out for safety reasons.
-However, if it can be thoroughly cleaned and disinfected it may safe to keep.
+However, if it can be thoroughly cleaned and disinfected, it may safe to keep.
 Just make sure to be thorough!
-Also keep in mind that as you are sorting through all of this, personal hygiene is something to be taken seriously.
+Also, keep in mind that as you are sorting through all of this, personal hygiene is something to be taken seriously.
 Wash your hands repeatedly using a nail brush and germ-killing soap.
-Along with that, just be wise and keep your hands away from your contact from your face as that is the perfect way to transmit germs.
+Also, just be wise and keep your hands away from contacting your face, as that is the perfect way to transmit germs.
 Hopefully, you never have to think about these steps again!
-But if disaster does strike and you decide you must come in contact with potentially contaminated items remember to be thorough, make safety your first priority, and call us at Lamunyon Dry Out & Foundation Repair in McPherson to do the dirty and dangerous work for you!
+But if disaster does strike and you decide you must come in contact with potentially contaminated items, remember to be thorough, make safety your first priority, and call us at Lamunyon Dry Out & Foundation Repair in McPherson to do the dirty and dangerous work for you!